GitHub Copilot Review 2026: Is It Worth It? (Honest Review)

-If you only care about the short answer: install the free plan today and use it for one week.
+If you only care about the short answer: install the free plan and use it for one real project.
 The time savings will make the decision for you.

 Should You Use GitHub Copilot?